OIT-ADS-Web/scholars_search/README.md

     NODE_ENV=(development|development_acceptance) npm start

+## Proxy

 Navigate to:

     http://localhost:8333/

+*NOTE*

+  Because of "No 'Access-Control-Allow-Origin' header" (since this application has to query SOLR) to do anything meaningful you have to follow the connecting to SOLR directions below

 This will watch all files, rebuild and hot-load the running dev server code with your changes.
 No need to refresh the browser.